Justice Geraldine S. Hines Diversity Fellowship for Lawyers

 Dr. Frances Burke Diversity Fellowship for Investigators

 The Dr. Frances Burke Diversity Fellowship for Investigators is a two-year fellowship designed for individuals looking to begin a career as an investigator.
-Applications are now being accepted until April 30, 2021.

 The fellow has the opportunity to work in three of our investigative divisions.
 Receiving training, guidance and mentorship from senior staff members, the fellow is responsible for conducting criminal and civil investigations relating to fraud, waste and abuse of public funds.